-Last Updated on March 1, 2023
+Last Updated on March 28, 2023

 When discussing the weight of a Clydesdale, the first thing you have to take into consideration is the anatomical shape of a Clydesdale, or, more generally speaking, the anatomical shape of a draft horse.

 In contrast with a traditional riding or saddle horse, draft horses are tall at the withers, short in the back, and thick and wide everywhere else.
-Draft horses have a heavy, thick, and strong bone structure and frame that gives them the look we all known and recognize.
+Draft horses have a heavy, thick, and strong bone structure and frame that gives them the look we all know and recognize.

 Because draft horses, including Clydesdales, are built with these features, they will weigh significantly more than a typical saddle horse.

-Not only is the average weight of a Clydesdale double the average weight of a typically saddle horse (i.e.- a Thoroughbred, for this article’s purposes), but it is also a few hundred pounds more than most of its draft horse relatives.
+Not only is the average weight of a Clydesdale double the average weight of a typical saddle horse (i.e.- a Thoroughbred, for this article’s purposes), but it is also a few hundred pounds more than most of its draft horse relatives.

 A significant part of a Clydesdale’s weight has to do with its height.
 Stallions and geldings stand between 17 and 19 hands high, and mares stand between 16 and 18 hands high.